jakshin/yazpt/customizing.md

 ## Set YAZPT_* environment variables

-The next step in customization is to set yazpt's environment variables directly.
+The next step up in customization is to set yazpt's environment variables directly.
 Every option yazpt understands can be controlled by an environment variable whose name begins with `YAZPT_` (presets are just groups of statements that set a few environment variables at the same time).

 All of the environment variables are documented in [yazpt's default preset](./presets/default-preset.zsh), which is automatically loaded with yazpt, so the values in that file serve as defaults.
 You can override those values to anything you'd like, changing the characters and colors yazpt uses, hiding certain VCS statuses, etc.